loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 }
 ```

-_A note for people familiar with pure test-driven development: If we wanted to follow pure test-driven development, then we would define a minimal repository interface describing only the methods actually used by our controller.
+{% include tip.html content="For those familiar with pure test-driven development: If we wanted to follow pure test-driven development, then we would define a minimal repository interface describing only the methods actually used by our controller.
 This will allow us to discover the best repository API that serves the need of our controller.
 However, we don't want to design a new repository API, we want to re-use the repository implementation provided by LoopBack.
-Therefore using the actual Repository class/interface is the right approach._
+Therefore using the actual Repository class/interface is the right approach.
+" %}

-In traditional OOP languages like Java or C#, in order to allow the unit tests to provide a custom implementation of the repository API, the controller needs to depend on an interface describing the API, and the repository implementation needs to implement this interface.
+In traditional object-oriented languages like Java or C#, in order to allow the unit tests to provide a custom implementation of the repository API, the controller needs to depend on an interface describing the API, and the repository implementation needs to implement this interface.
 The situation is easier in JavaScript and TypeScript.
 Thanks to the dynamic nature of the language, it's possible to mock/stub entire classes.
 The [(sinon]http://sinonjs.org/), which comes bundled in `@loopback/testlab`, makes this very easy.

 Here is the updated unit test leveraging dependency injection: